Disentangling homophily, community structure and triadic closure in networks: Introduction

 Our method is based on the nonparametric Bayesian inference of a modified version of the stochastic block model (SBM)~\cite{holland_stochastic_1983,peixoto_bayesian_2019} with the addition of triadic closure edges, and therefore leverages the statistical evidence available in the data, without overfitting.
 Importantly, our method is capable of determining when the observed structure can be attributed to an actual preference of connection between nodes, as described by the SBM, rather than an iterated triadic closure process occurring on top of a substrate network.
 As a result, we can distinguish between ``true'' and \emph{apparent} community structure caused by increased transitivity.
+A key concept in the method that allows this distinction to be made is the principle of maximum parsimony: in situations where both transitivity and homophily serve as competing hypotheses, their relative plausibility is evaluated based not only on how well they can explain the data, but also on the amount of information needed to specify the particular model in the first place.
 As we also demonstrate, this decomposition yields an edge prediction method that tends to perform better in many instances than the SBM used in isolation.